 Having an experienced domestic assault lawyer early on in these “reluctant witness” cases can be very beneficial to a couple caught up in the system.
 A lawyer can reach out to the complaining witness during the protective order period, and communicate with both parties.
 The lawyer can arrange to have the complaining witness contact the victim’s advocate or prosecutor to express their wish that a no contact order be lifted.
 More importantly, the lawyer can start putting together a defense to the charge, based on his conversations with the complaining witness.

 For both parties in a domestic violence prosecution, the uncertainty of the situation is often the worst part.
 Your lawyer should be able to alleviate some of the stress by guiding you through what is usually an unfamiliar process.
-If you have been charged with domestic assault in Arlington or Alexandria Virginia, contact Jay Mykytiuk Trial Attorney for a case evaluation.
+If you have been charged with domestic assault in Arlington or need a criminal lawyer in Alexandria Virginia, contact Jay Mykytiuk Trial Attorney for a case evaluation.